 To modify this configuration file to use elements from the Axon namespace, just add the following declarations:

-<beans xmlns="http://www.springframework.org/schema/beans" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xmlns:axon="http://www.axonframework.org/schema/core" xsi:schemaLocation="http://www.springframework.org/schema/beans http://www.springframework.org/schema/beans/spring-beans.xsd http://www.axonframework.org/schema/core http://www.axonframework.org/schema/axon-core.xsd">
+<beans xmlns="http://www.springframework.org/schema/beans" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xmlns:axon="http://www.axonframework.org/schema/core"xsi:schemaLocation="http://www.springframework.org/schema/beans http://www.springframework.org/schema/beans/spring-beans.xsd http://www.axonframework.org/schema/core http://www.axonframework.org/schema/axon-core.xsd">

-The declaration of the | |
+| | The declaration of the |

-Maps the Axon namespace to the XSD where the namespace is defined. |
+| | Maps the Axon namespace to the XSD where the namespace is defined. |

 Using the annotated event listeners is very easy when you use Spring.
 All you need to

-do is configure the AnnotationEventListenerBeanPostProcessor
+do is configure the AnnotationEventListenerBeanPostProcessor in your

 application context.
 This post processor will discover beans with @EventHandler